jdossgollin/2022-elevation-robustness/README.md

 All code has been developed using Julia 1.6, specifically the long term support (LTS) version 1.6.5.
 You can download this version of Julia at [https://julialang.org/downloads/](https://julialang.org/downloads/).

+If you've never used Julia before, the [course webpage](https://jdossgollin.github.io/environmental-data-science/) has instructions for getting started.

 ### Install Packages

 This repository uses a Julia environment.